zivtech/vagrant-development-vm/README.md

 overrides needed by this project or settings listed there for your easy reference in tuning the VM.

+#### Fetcher Server Configuration
+If you use a Fetcher Server, set its url as 'info_fetcher.config' 'host' in your hiera/custom.yaml file.
+See hiera/common.yaml.

 ## Common Issues

 On non-windows host systems, Vagrant tries to mount a shared NFS directory to the host